[wpforms id="406" title="false" description="false"]

 Always remember they are wild animals.

-There is nothing like experiencing this mighty large creature in its own environment.
+There is nothing like experiencing this mighty large creature in its environment.
 I hope you get to see moose in the wild on your next trip to Maine.
 You won’t regret it.
-All you need is to know is where to look, have patience and some luck!
+All you need is to know where to look, have patience, and some luck!

 Sharing is caring!